 Irritable bowel syndrome (IBS) may not cause any harm to your body but it sometimes causes a lot of discomfort.
 It isn't known what causes IBS.
 The symptoms can range from mild to severe.
 There is no cure for IBS but some simple lifestyle changes and treatments usually make the symptoms much better.

 What is it and who gets it?

-The symptoms if irritable bowel syndrome (IBS) vary from person to person.
+The symptoms of IBS vary from person to person.

 - Changes in stools:

 - Some people have bouts of diarrhoea, some have bouts of constipation and some get a combination of both.